stryker2101/google-homepage/README.md

 Changed the HTML of the "Search by Voice" button to match that of the "Google Search" & "I'm Feeling Lucky!" button.
 All elements of the homepage for HTML are now in, just to start CSS.

 05/12/20 @ 12:48 - Got everything except the "Google Search" and "I'm feeling Lucky!" buttons in position with CSS.
 A lot to take in, with lot's of googling, dev tools and others codes to try and figure where I was going wrong.
 It's slowly coming together though.

+08/12/20 - Removed the button for the account link, as apparently it's JS that links a button to a different website or page.
+Turned account back to a li with the correct class and removed the account class completely.
+Think it's finished.

+Overall, the project is a brilliant way to start a journey into web dev.
+I cheated myself by "peaking" at others code, but before using it, googled on why that person used that to get an understanding of it.
+I think when I'm alot more comfortable I will return to this project to see what I'd do different compared to how I've done it now.